jillix/bind-form/README.md

 ## Change Log

+### v0.1.3
+ - listen change event if other event is not provided

+### v0.1.2
+ - TODO

 ### v0.1.1
  - Fixed displaying Array values in the value input in IE8
  - Added bind dependency and support for `config.binds`

 ### v0.1.0